lowfatcomputing/amforth/doc/source/Architecture.rst

 is the same for all interrupts.
 It takes the number of the interrupt from its vector address and stores this in a RAM cell.
-Then the low level ISR sets the :command:`T` flag in the status register of the controller and returns with RET.
+Then the low level ISR sets the :command:`T` flag in the status register of the controller and returns with :command:`RET`.

-The second step is taken from the inner interpreter.
+The second step does the inner interpreter.
 It checks the T-flag every time it is entered and, if it is set, it switches to interrupt handling at forth level.
 This approach has a penalty